mbounthavong/Survival-analysis-and-immortal-time-bias/README.md

 In 2001, the Annals of Internal Medicine published a paper by Relemeier and Singh that reported that actors/actresses who won an Academy Award had higher survival rates compared to controls.
 However, there was a concern that immortaly time bias could have given the Academy Award winners a surivival advantage.
 Sylvestre and colleagues re-analyzed the data and reported that there was a strong possiblity that this immortal time bias did give the winners an advantage over the controls.

 ## Motivating example
-Using data from the Sylvestre, et al study, I re-created the analyses using Stata.
+Using data from the Sylvestre, et al study, I re-created the analyses with Stata.

 # References
 Sylvestre MP, Huszti E, Hanley JA.
 Do OSCAR winners live longer than less successful peers?
 A reanalysis of the evidence.
 Ann Intern Med.
 2006 Sep 5;145(5):361-3; discussion 392. doi: 10.7326/0003-4819-145-5-200609050-00009.
 PMID: 16954361.